5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 5. Restart
 6. **IMPORTANT**: Perform a NVRAM Reset (in Bootpicker, hit Space Bar and select "Clean NVRAM")
 7. Reboot again
 8. Select macOS to boot.
-It's currently configured for running Catalina but there's an extra config file for running Monterey included.
+It's currently configured for running macOS Mojave/Catalina but there's an extra config file for running Monterey included.
 If you want to run Big Sur, use the default config, change `SystemProductName` to `MacBookPro11,1` and `csr-active-config` value accordingly.
 You can research a suitable/matching SMBIOS for your CPU on everymac.com.

 </details>
 <details>